MadameElfarran/Polychromatic-Toast/README.md

 * Adventure & world generation additions
   * Mainly _'BYG'_, _'Better Nether'_ & Yung's mods
 * Plenty of new mobs from _'Creatures from the Snow'_, _'Naturalist'_, _'Friends & Foes'_ and more
+* Decorations, cosmetic items and many miscellaneous mods
   * A splash of tech mods such as  _'YTTR'_ & _'Wired Redstone'_
 * Optimisations abound, the modpack is tested frequently to ensure smoother gameplay
   * Easily customisable: check the wiki
-* Customise almost every aspect of the game.
+* Customise almost every aspect of the game (info on the Wiki).
-  * Accessibility features such as ~colorblind modes~ and view bob tuning.
-    * Do note that some of the wiki tutorials require basic knowledge of various scripts

 <p>&nbsp;</p>